oleghnidets/OHMySQL/README.md

 [coordinator disconnect];
 ```

-## Query Execution
+## Query Context

-To execute a query you have to create context:
+To execute a query you have to create the context:
 ```objective-c
 OHMySQLQueryContext *queryContext = [OHMySQLQueryContext new];
 queryContext.storeCoordinator = coordinator;
 ```

-You will use this context to execute queries or handle objects.
+You will use this context to execute queries or manipulate the objects.

 ### SELECT